ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 6: Add Contract Tests

 We also need to add some contract tests to make sure our precompile is working correctly.
-Contract tests will be under `/precompile/contracts/helloworld/contract_test.go` [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/contract_test.go).
+You can check other `contract_test.go` files in the `/precompile/contracts`.
+Hello World contract tests will be under `/precompile/contracts/helloworld/contract_test.go` [here](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/contract_test.go).
 The test will cover all functionality of `sayHello()` and `setGreeting()`.
 Contract tests are defined in a standard structure that each test